Follow Iain on Twitter: @iain_edwards

 DEUF (Diploma in French Law), Université Jean Moulin, Lyon (1995)

-Iain is a seasoned and compassionate defence barrister with considerable trial experience acting both alone and when instructed as junior counsel.
-He represents defendants charged with the most serious offences of violence, public order, rape and sexual assaults, armed robbery, aggravated burglary, fraud, and drugs trafficking and supply.
-He has particular expertise in firearms cases.
-His background as a practitioner in immigration and asylum law enables him to bring an in-depth knowledge to human trafficking and illegal entry cases, and cases which feature other immigration or deportation issues.
+Iain is an extremely experienced criminal barrister.
+He represents defendants charged with the most serious offences of violence, murder, public disorder, rape and sexual assaults, armed robbery, complex fraud, and drugs trafficking and supply.
+He has particular expertise in terrorism, international crimes and firearms cases.
+His background as a practitioner in immigration and asylum law enables him to bring an in-depth knowledge to people-smuggling and illegal entry cases, and cases which feature other immigration or deportation issues.
 Iain has a special enthusiasm for cases which provide the opportunity to advance abuse of process arguments.

 Some notable cases in which Iain has acted alone include:

-Dominique Ntawukulilyayo – The first sous-préfet to be indicted before the ICTR, Mr Ntawukulilyayo was charged with genocide, complicity in genocide, and direct and public incitement to commit genocide.
-Most of the specific allegations against the client were found to be not proved but he was ultimately convicted of aiding and abetting, and of ordering, acts of genocide.
-This was a rare case where the Trial Chamber convicted by a majority with one of the three judges dissenting.
-On appeal, Mr Ntawukulilyayo was acquitted of ordering acts of genocide and his sentence reduced.
+Prosecutor v Ntawukulilyayo, ICTR-2005-82 (2009-2010) - International Criminal Tribunal for Rwanda.
+The first sous-préfet to be indicted before the ICTR, the client was charged with genocide, complicity in genocide, and incitement to commit genocide.
+Most of the specific allegations were found to be not proved after trial.
+This was a rare case where the Trial Chamber convicted by a majority.
+On appeal, the client was acquitted of ordering acts of genocide and his sentence reduced accordingly.

-Iain has over 14 years' experience representing clients fleeing persecution.
+Iain has over 16 years' experience representing clients fleeing persecution.
 He has represented many hundreds of asylum seekers from a wide range of countries on appeal before the First-tier Tribunal (Immigration & Asylum Chamber) and Upper Tribunal.
 He also advises on judicial reviews of immigration decisions with a fast-developing expertise in High Court actions involving refusals of naturalisation applications on "bad character" grounds.
 He has a particular interest in deportation appeals.

-Iain also worked for REDRESS, a London-based non-governmental organisation involved in seeking reparations for victims of torture from around the world.
+Iain worked for REDRESS, a London-based non-governmental organisation involved in seeking reparations for victims of torture from around the world.